kingcu/blog.ridewithgps.com/_posts/2012-06-15-New-Help-System.markdown

 layout: post
 title: "Site Update: New Help System"
 ---
-One aspect of the site that we have been spending a lot of time on lately is our help system.
+An aspect of the site that we have been spending a lot of time on lately is our help system.
 Something that we really like about Ride With GPS is how personal it is.
 Our members can always contact us directly and we do our best to get back to everyone as quickly as possible.

 However, one of the things we have noticed for awhile is that we are spending a lot of time each day or week answering the same or very similar questions.
 What this told us is that we hadn't done a good job making answers available to our members on the site.
 And, as hard as we try to make our tool simple and easy to use there are always questions, so we wanted to provide those more readily on the site.